 APPLICATION: Walls, ceilings, and roofs

 The low density of open-cell foam makes it relatively vapor permeable (a 3-in.-thick layer of open-cell foam has a permeance of 16), so when it’s used to create an unvented conditioned attic in a cold climate, the interior face of the foam should be covered with a vapor retarder.
 This can be accomplished by spraying the cured foam with vapor-retarding paint.

-Open-cell foams use water or carbon dioxide as the blowing agent.
+Open-cell foams use water or carbon dioxide as the blowing agent (the component that makes it foamy).
 Some open-cell foams are made in part from bio-based raw materials—for example, soybean oils—in place of a portion of the petrochemicals.
 Like closed-cell foam, open-cell foam creates an effective air barrier.

 Unlike closed-cell foam, however, open-cell foam absorbs and holds water, has a lower R-value per inch, and is vapor permeable.
 The permeable nature of open-cell foam can be a virtue or a drawback, depending on the application.

 COST: Varies widely, but filling a 2×4 cavity to R-13 with closed-cell spray foam costs about $3.50 to $5.25 per sq. ft.

 APPLICATION: Under slabs; walls (below grade and above grade); ceilings; and roofs

 Closed-cell spray foam is the most expensive residential insulation available.
 When installed correctly, however, it performs better than any other insulation.
 It is an excellent air barrier, is impervious to moisture, and is an effective vapor retarder.
 Because of its density and gluelike tenacity, it also adds structural strength to a wall, ceiling, or roof assembly.
 To seal air leaks in retrofit applications as well as new construction—for example, at rim joists or the attic side of partition top plates—closed-cell spray foam is an extremely useful material.